IntelliTect-Samples/EWU-CSCD396-2023-Fall/Final.md

 - 15 points for first 3 services
 - 10 additional points for 4th service
 - 10 additional point for 5th service (25 max)
-- 5 presentation points
+- 5 points for presentation
-- 5 points for GitHub Action Deployment for at least 1 service
+- 5 points for GitHub Action Deployment of at least 1 service
 - 5 points for Infrastructure as Code deployment of at least 1 servcie

 Notes on Final Presentation